smkent/f0-sandbox-app/README.md

-# Sandbox Flipper Zero application
+# Sandbox application for Flipper Zero

 This is a sandbox application for the [Flipper Zero][f0] for me to experiment with code.